 You can do this via the Disney Cruise website – just find your reservation and go from there.
 This is really fun for younger kids or as a surprise way to announce the cruise.
 The characters don’t talk back, though.

 9. Pre-Pay Your Gratuities

 This makes your last night so much easier.
 There’s a lot going on the night before you return to port and this is one thing that’s nice not to have to worry about.
 Your servers and cabin stewards will take such wonderful care of you while you’re on your Disney Cruise that you want to be sure and remember them.

 Tipping extra is also OK and cash is always appreciated.
 I recommend bringing a supply of small bills to tip your porters, tour guides or anyone who gives your party some extra special help.
 These employees really stretch to give your family the absolute best experience so take care of them.

 10. Decide how and when you are going to get to and from the port

 I always recommend arriving at port the day before you sail.
 There are all kinds of things that can go wrong when you’re traveling and a tight connection on getting to your Disney Cruise is not something you want to mess with.

-For Disney cruises departing out of Port Canaveral, keep in mind that Port Canaveral is about an hour away from Orlando so getting from the MCO Airport or Walt Disney World the morning of your cruise is doable.
-If you want to be extra sure you’re where you need to be one time, there are also plenty of hotels in Port Canaveral and you’ll be just a hop, skip and a jump from the ship in the morning.
+For Disney cruises departing out of Port Canaveral, keep in mind that Port Canaveral is about an hour away from Orlando so getting from the MCO Airport or Walt Disney World the morning of your cruise is doable, although I personally wouldn’t chance a day-of flight.
+I’d feel comfortable driving or taking a transfer from Walt Disney World to Port Canaveral the morning of a cruise.
+There are lots of hotels in Port Canaveral if you want to make the trip a day early and relax the night before your cruise.

 Want more info?
 Let’s chat!